KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/IOs/Literal_Expression_Input.md

 ## Setting literal expression to zero

-The ```LiteralExpressionIO``` also can be used to set entity data to zero for a given variable. **In the case of dynamic data types, it will create empty data sets [Such as Vector with size 0, Matrix with shape (0,0)**.
-The passed variable is only used to determine the entity data shape.
-Following code-snippet shows an example:
+The ```LiteralExpressionIO``` also can be used to set entity data to zero for a given variable. **In the case of dynamically sized types, it will create empty instances [Such as Vector with size 0, Matrix with shape (0,0)**.
+The passed variable is only used to determine the entity shape.
+Example:
 ```python
 import KratosMultiphysics as Kratos
 model = Kratos.Model()